cyan-wolf/cyan-wolf.github.io/_posts/2024-01-7-A-case-of-math-in-game-development.md

 # Scaling
 A vector can be multiplied by a number (scalar) using an operation called scaling.
 If we store our scalar in a variable, we should be able to multiply it with the direction vector to get a velocity vector.
 This way, one can use the normalized direction vector along with a desired scalar to compute the velocity of an enemy’s projectile.
 For example, if a vector is multiplied by a scalar with a value of 2.0, the resulting vector would have twice the original vector’s magnitude.

-Figure 5: The normalized direction vector after the enemy fires a projectile.
+**Figure 5**: The normalized direction vector after the enemy fires a projectile.

 ![figure 5]({{ site.baseurl }}/images/blogs/post_01/figure_05.png)

-Figure 6: The velocity vector when A (the player) is close to B (the enemy).
+**Figure 6**: The velocity vector when A (the player) is close to B (the enemy).
 The scaling factor used in this figure is 1.5, hence, the magnitude (length) of the velocity is 1.5.

 ![figure 6]({{ site.baseurl }}/images/blogs/post_01/figure_06.png)